From Mayor Carol BaileySeptember 21, 2021

 - Accessory buildings. #505.2 Utility sheds, garages, etc. Again, consult zoning and seek assistance to understand the zoning prior to making your purchase by call Mr. Campbell @ 419-287-4768

 We will be addressing problem areas.
-Please consult zoning with your questions before proceeding.Next Brush pickup is August 2, 2021.
+Please consult zoning with your questions before proceeding.Village Offices will be closed for Labor Day.Next Brush pickup is October 4, 2021.
 Please DO NOT place brush at the curb prior to the weekend BEFORE brush pickup.

 This is a service that most villages do not provide.
 Of course, you may take your brush to the municipal building brush pile anytime.
 Remember that no grass clippings are allowed there, and that the brush pile is under surveillance at all times.
 Abusers will be contacted.If you put something at the curb for pickup and it becomes obvious that is not going to picked up by the garbage, i.e. they leave it behind, please DO NOT leave it sit out there for weeks on end.
 Please take the appropriate steps to dispose of it yourself.
 Please keep your neighborhood clean and your neighbors happy!